python/cpython/Doc/library/ssl.rst

 .. versionadded:: 3.2

+An SSL context holds various data longer-lived than single SSL connections, such as SSL configuration options, certificate(s) and private key(s).
+It also manages a cache of SSL sessions for server-side sockets, in order to speed up repeated connections from the same clients.

 .. class:: SSLContext(protocol)

-   An object holding various data longer-lived than single SSL connections, such as SSL configuration options, certificate(s) and private key(s).
-   You must pass *protocol* which must be one of the ``PROTOCOL_*`` constants defined in this module.  :data:`PROTOCOL_SSLv23` is recommended for maximum interoperability.
+   Create a new SSL context.
+You must pass *protocol* which must be one of the ``PROTOCOL_*`` constants defined in this module.
+   :data:`PROTOCOL_SSLv23` is recommended for maximum interoperability.

 :class:`SSLContext` objects have the following methods and attributes: